 The patent in suit relates to a quick release skewer for bicycles.
 This quick release skewer is characterized in that the lever is arranged to be movable in the axial direction.
 As a result, the lever is movable against the pretension of a pretension spring from an engaged position to a rotated position.
 In the engaged position, the rotary lever transmits a clamping force.
 In the rotational position, on the other hand, the angular setting of the lever can be adjusted independently of the tension state of the quick release skewer.

 The patent in suit is thus distinct from the cited prior art.
 Known were quick release systems in which the clamping force was applied by turning over an eccentric.
 However, the disadvantage of this system was that the clamping length first had to be adjusted with the clamping nut.
-Since the clamping force could only be checked by turning over the eccentric, it normally took several attempts until the user had found and set the suitable clamping length (cf. paras. and ).
-In addition, the eccentric had to be loosened in order to change the position of the lever (cf. para. ).
+Since the clamping force could only be checked by turning over the eccentric, it normally took several attempts until the user had found and set the suitable clamping length Abs. und ).and (cf. para. ).
+In addition, the eccentric had to be loosened in order to change the position of the lever (cf. para. ). ).

 The plaintiff countered the novelty of the patent in suit with several publications (K4, K5, K5a and K9).
 These have in common that they show clamping devices with a lever, but not a use for fastening a wheel to a bicycle, although the clamping devices would in principle be suitable for this.
 Moreover, the functional principle shown in the prior art has been known for several decades.